MacStache/TVT23KMO_HLaukka/README.md

 Started to learn rust and the exercises done will be uploaded here in the near future.

 ### UPDATE 15.01.2024
-We started a Java Programming course as well as a course in Web Applications and those excersises will be uploaded here as well
+We started a Java Programming course as well as a course in Web Applications and those excersises will be uploaded here as well.

 ### UPDATE 30.01.2024
-Updated readme.md: Added a list of repository contents and projects I've been involved in
+Updated readme.md: Added a list of repository contents and projects I've been involved in.

 ### UPDATE 10.04.2024
 Moved this repository to [**GitLab**](https://gitlab.com/macgroupche/TVT23KMO_HLaukka/) as well.

 Also added the final exercise of my Web Applications course.

+### UPDATE 26.08.2024
+Added the G12MovieDB project to this repo.